marin9/EmbeddedSoftArch/README.md

 onto a queue.
 Main loop just dequeues a pointer from the queue and execute the function.

-- fast response time
+- Fast response time
-- shared data problem
+- Shared data problem
-- great control over priority
+- Great control over priority
-- reduce the worst-case response for the high-priority task
+- Reduce the worst-case response for the high-priority task
+- Response time has good stability in the event of changes to the code

 **Operating system**

-TODO
+User creates tasks.
+RTOS decide what task run next.
+The RTOS can suspend one task subroutine in the middle of processing in order to run another.

+- Multitasking
+- Task scheduler
+- Every function can be interrupted
+- Very short response time for high priority tasks
+- Task synchronization and communication
+- Stable against system modifications